nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

 ***********************

 Before you start setting up the toolchain, install available updates for your operating system.

+.. include:: ./recommended_versions.rst
+    :start-after: os_table_start
+    :end-before: os_table_end

-See :ref:`requirements` for information on the supported operating systems.
+See :ref:`supported_OS` for more information about the tier definitions.

 .. _installing_vsc: